Welcome to the page for

 Can I submit stories/images from the web?
 If you own the material, yes.
 If not, please send me the information including the URL, and I will ask permission from the owner to include it.

-Can you make the database editable/change the format for the web?
-For technological reasons, the easiest way for me to make the database accessible at this time is as a pdf document.
-If someone with more technical ability than me would like to help build a dynamic, editable web database, that would be amazing.
+Can you make the database/discography editable/change the format for the web?
+For technical reasons, the easiest way for me to make the database and discography accessible at this time are as pdf documents.
+If someone with more technical ability than me would like to help build a dynamic, editable database for the net, that would be amazing.
 Contact me by email, Facebook, or the contact form below if you would be willing to help or contribute to this part of the project.

 Use the contact form below to submit your stories, update the database, or contact me about anything related to the Goin’ Down De Mont project.